 We’re also looking for short (300-words) book reviews for our Book Chat blog.

 We’re looking for reader-friendly stories with clarity, form, and pace.
-As we’re out to redeem literature, to create a better model to follow, to represent excellence in aesthetics, grossness in description and attitude are not our thing.
+Endless verbiage isn’t our thing.
+We’re out to redeem literature, to create a better model to follow, to represent excellence in aesthetics.
+We’re not into depravity.

 We place few limitations on genre.
 The story or poem itself is what’s most important.
 Amaze us.